Joaquim Marques Lisboa, Marquis of Tamandaré

-Admiral Joaquim Marques Lisboa, Marquis of Tamandaré (Rio Grande, December 13, 1807 – Rio de Janeiro, March 20, 1897) was a Brazilian admiral of the Imperial Navy of Brazil.
-He dedicated his life to the Brazilian Navy, including a life-long membership in Brazil's Military and Justice Council, then Supreme Military Court, from its inception until 1891, when the Republican Government granted him leave.
+Admiral Joaquim Marques Lisboa, Marquis of Tamandaré (13 December 1807 – 20 March 1897) was a Brazilian admiral of the Imperial Brazilian Navy.
+He served in the Brazilian Navy for much of his life and was a member of Brazil's Military and Justice Council, later the Supreme Military Court, from its inception until 1891, when the Republican government granted him leave.

-A national military hero, he stands as the patron of Brazil's Navy, one of whose mottoes goes: "We belong to the undefeated Armada of Tamandaré".
-His birthday, December 13, was chosen by one of Brazil's foremost navy's minister in the early twentieth century, Admiral Alexandrino de Alencar, as the country's national Sailor's Day, on 4 September 1925.
+Tamandaré is regarded as a national military figure and patron of the Brazilian Navy.
+His birthday, 13 December, was chosen as Brazil's national Sailor's Day by Admiral Alexandrino de Alencar, a naval minister in the early 20th century, on 4 September 1925.

-As a young leftenant, Tamandaré took part in Brazilian War of Independence, in the repression of the Confederation of the Equator, and in the Cisplatine War (also known as the "Argentine-Brazilian War" of 1825–8, or else, according to Argentinean and Uruguayan historiography, the "Brazil War").
-Furthermore, Tamandaré also saw action during the Regency turmoil, when the Empire faced constant and nearly ubiquitous instability, but managed to put down regional insurrections such as those Tamandaré participated in: the Cabanagem, in Pará (1835–8); the Sabinada, in Bahia but mostly its capital, Salvador (1837–9); in the Ragamuffin War, in Rio Grande do Sul (1835–1845); the Balaiada, in Maranhão, in which he took charge of all naval operations on his way up in his career as a naval officer (1838–1839); and the Praieira, in Pernambuco (1848–9).
+As a young lieutenant, Tamandaré took part in the Brazilian War of Independence, the repression of the Confederation of the Equator, and the Cisplatine War, also known as the "Argentine-Brazilian War" of 1825–1828, or, in Argentine and Uruguayan historiography, the Brazil War.
+He saw action during the Regency period, when the Empire faced widespread instability and regional uprisings, including the Cabanagem in Pará (1835–1838), the Sabinada in Bahia (1837–1839), the Ragamuffin War in Rio Grande do Sul (1835–1845), the Balaiada in Maranhão (1838–1839), and the Praieira in Pernambuco (1848–1849).

-On the international-regional scene, he participated in the Platine War (1851–2) against Argentina's Juan Manuel de Rosas — arguably, the single major threat to Brazil at the time —, and in the Paraguayan War as the commander of all naval operations, leading an alliance between Brazil, Uruguay, and Argentina, by means of a treaty signed on 1 May 1865.
+In regional conflicts, he participated in the Platine War (1851–1852) against Argentina's Juan Manuel de Rosas and later in the Paraguayan War as commander of Brazilian naval operations under the Treaty of the Triple Alliance, signed by Brazil, Uruguay, and Argentina on 1 May 1865.

-In the Río de la Plata basin, he was ahead of naval operations in the battles of Passo da Pátria (when Allied forces entered Paraguayan territory), Curuzú (one of the Allies most important victories up to that point), and at the allied defeat at Curupayti, for which he blamed Argentina's Bartolomé Mitre, personal in charge of the allied land forces at the battle, after which both Tamandaré and his Chief of Staff Francisco Barroso (who commanded the decisive Allied victory at Riachuelo by personally ramming enemy vessels with his own ship, which was nonetheless not designed for this purpose), two of the greatest military heroes in Brazil at the time, stepped outside of the conflict and did not return to Paraguay, which would be dragged into yet another four years of conflict until Solano López was captured and executed in the Battle of Cerro Corá and Paraguay surrendered.
+In the Río de la Plata Basin, Tamandaré led naval operations in the battles of Passo da Pátria, Curuzú, and Curupayty.
+After the Allied defeat at Curupayty, he blamed Argentina's Bartolomé Mitre, who commanded the Allied land forces at the battle.
+Tamandaré and his chief of staff, Francisco Barroso, later left the conflict and did not return to Paraguay.
+The war continued until Solano López was killed at the Battle of Cerro Corá and Paraguay surrendered.

-Tamandaré's memory still raises passions among the Navy's military nowadays, and he is studied by military and civilian scholars alike.
+Tamandaré remains a subject of study among military and civilian historians.